A newer version of this documentation is available.

 Query 4 - Nested Outer Join

-In order to support joins between tables with missing or dangling join tuples, the designers of SQL ended up shoe-horning a subset of the relational algebra into SQL’s FROM clause syntax and providing a variety of join types there for users to choose from (which N1QL for Analytics supports for SQL compatibility).
+In order to support joins between tables with missing or dangling join tuples, the designers of SQL ended up shoe-horning a subset of the relational algebra into SQL’s FROM clause syntax and providing a variety of join types there for users to choose from (which SQL++ for Analytics supports for SQL compatibility).
 Left outer joins are particularly important in SQL, for example, to print a summary of customers and orders, grouped by customer, without omitting those customers who haven’t placed any orders yet.

-The N1QL for Analytics language supports nesting, both of queries and of query results, and the combination allows for a cleaner and more natural approach to such queries.
-As an example, suppose you wanted for each brewery to produce an object that contains the brewery name along with a list of all of the brewery’s offered beer names and alcohol percentages.
-In the flat (also known as 1NF) world of SQL, approximating this query would involve a left outer join between breweries and beers, ordered by brewery, with the brewery name being repeated along side each beer’s information.
-In the richer (NoSQL) world of N1QL for Analytics this use case can be handled more naturally as follows:
+As an example, suppose you wanted for each airline to produce an object that contains the airline name along with a list of their associated non-stop routes — i.e., a nested version of our earlier example, with the information on each route being its source and destination airports.
+In the flat (also known as 1NF) world of SQL, approximating this query would involve a left outer join between the airline and route collections, ordered by airline name, with the information for each route being repeated alongside each airline’s information.
+In the richer (NoSQL) world of SQL++ for Analytics this use case can be handled more naturally as follows:

-SELECT bw.name AS brewer,
+SELECT al.name AS airline,

-WHERE br.brewery_id = meta(bw).id
+WHERE rt.airlineid = meta(al).id

-ORDER BY bw.name
+ORDER BY airline

 While it looks like nested loops could be involved in computing the result, Analytics recognizes the equivalence of such a query to an outer join, so it will use an efficient parallel join strategy when actually computing the query’s result.